 We returned to Dubai together to my OPC apartment and we stayed there for the first decade of our life.
 I worked hard at BAFCO and she took some time to settle, but before she could think about resuming her career, she got pregnant.
 Anvay, our son, was born on 17 December 2003.

 Anagha and I are almost the same age, she is an Examiner personality and keeps the Nurturer in me closer to ground.
 She lets me flex my wings but has me rooted at all times.
 My son was born almost the same time as I started E-Movers, and while I was busy bringing up E-Movers she was expending her time on bringing him up.

-My son is now in his teens and has matured into a fine person taking on responsibility for self.
+My son has matured into a fine person taking on responsibility for self.
 He loves dramatics and gave his Trinity Exams for Theatre and has an acute awareness of global politics that he discusses ever so passionately.
 Anvay

 Anagha has more time to herself now and has been designing and producing Paper jewellery that she sells via social media and at .
 She also single-handedly manages all our investments in India and keeps a close tab on savings, deposits, rents and sundry financial matters. exhibitions

 My parents live in their flat in Mumbai, and mother has more time to watch her favourite Marathi serials and spending hours doing her ‘Jaap’ (chanting).
 My dad closed his workshop years ago and took over the reins of my grandfather’s in Dadar.
 He is an avid net-surfer and stays eagerly attached to the modern world.
 Parijat Lodge

 I end my story here hoping you got to know me better.